How many parts does it take to adequately capture a 2 mile paddle? Three!

 Downstream Riffles & Return Encounters

 Reader, I have heretofore written of the wondrous earthen beauty and natural flow of Paint Lick Creek.
 Do not let my descriptions fool you.
-Like most inner bluegrass streams, the banks of Paint Lick are not wholly pristine.
+Like most inner bluegrass streams, the banks and water of Paint Lick are not wholly pristine.
 Fraying tarps, flushed hub-caps, algae’d cans and the residual foam of acres upon acres of cow-piss and other urban run-off like myself abound.
 We are distant but not disconnected.

 But still, our modern intrusive bodies, weathered and given over to the place, generate here their own fecund beauty.
 I find myself leaving the current to tie up and video some of them.